SFPC/BeginningCodersBootcamp/curriculum/3_review_objects_arrays_vectors.md

 }
 ```

 This loops through our `previousPoints` vector, and for each point, draws a line from the previous point (at position `i - 1`) to the current point (at `i`).
 In this way, a line is drawn between successive pairs of points.
 There's a subtle bug in our loop, though.
 Even though this _mostly_ works, we might see weird artifacts sometimes — a line drawn in a way we don't expect.
 To understand why this happens, consider the case when `i = 0`.
 In this case, `i - 1 = -1`.
 If we try to access `previousPoints[-1].x;`, it's not clear what this means.
 What is a negative index?
-Even though the program runs, this code is nonsensical — we could get an `x` value back that we don't expect.
+Even though the program runs, this code is nonsensical — we could get an `x` value back that we don't expect. **An important rule of thumb**: never use indices outside the bounds of the vector (i.e. negative values or values larger than the vector).
+This rule applies to arrays as well.

 The solution to this subtle problem is to change the bounds of our loop so that we never access index `-1`.
 Let's start our loop at `i = 1` rather than `i = 0`: